justinm0rgan/kings_county_housing_project/README.md

 * **sqft_living15** - The square footage of interior housing living space for the nearest 15 neighbors
 * **sqft_lot15** - The square footage of the land lots of the nearest 15 neighbors

-Primariy consideration was given to obvious indicators such as, total sqaure feet, amount of bedrooms and location.
-However, through exploratory data anlysis and other methodologies, additional indicators proved to be salient price indicators.
+Primarily consideration was given to obvious indicators such as, total square feet, amount of bedrooms and location.
+However, through exploratory data anlysis and other methodologies, additional factors proved to be salient price indicators.

 ## Methods

 The exploratory data analysis (EDA) began with basic descriptive statistics such as,; mean, median, interquartile range, min and max.
 These were subsequently visualized through scatterplots to understand linear relatinships with the target varialbe `price`.
 Histrograms were created to look at distributions of data and aid in outlier identification.
 Outliers were handled on a case by case basis through descriptive statistics interpretation where appropiate.
 Once basic data cleaning was done, some statistical tests were administered to get a better understanding of the significance of assumptions made during the EDA process.

-This prompted various features to be engineered, for example: _if a house was built before the median of years houses were built, and has NOT received a renovation, was the mean/median `price` of said house significantly different then houses that received renovations?_.
+Statistical tests for significance prompted various features to be engineered, for example: _if a house was built before the median of years houses were built, and has NOT received a renovation, was the mean/median `price` of said house significantly different then houses that received renovations?_.
 Engineered features such as the aforementioned, allowed patterns to be discovered within the data that are not initially discoverable.
 After feature engineering, the data was split to create a training/test set, which enables the model to be fit to a subset of the data.
 Once this was fit, the model was run on the training and test set respectively.
 The lack of significant difference between output of train and test split allowed for the assumption of a model that was not overfit.
 A few different feature selection techniques were administered to see if altering feature selection would have a positive impact on the model.
 The best model included all features from analysis and was subsequently fit to the entire data set and saved for future use.

 ## Results

 Some results came out as expected.
 For instance, total square feet of living space, number of bedrooms and location had a high influence on price.
 However, other aspects that initially did not seem as important proved strong price indicators.
 For instance, view proved to be an important indicator, and not solely how high the grade was within the scoring system, but more simply did the house have a view at all or not.
 Grade which was the overall grade given to the housing unit, based on King County grading system, was a strong indicator of price.
 This was more of an aggreagate of multiple aspects of each home, however if grade scored well it was a more effecient indcator.

-Heat map of housing dispersion with longitudinal outliers in dataset:

 ### Relatiionships to target variable of price
 ![graph](./images/scatterplot_eda.png)

-* Clusters of points around the regression line indicates how linear the relationship of that particular variable is to the target `price`
+* Clusters of points around the regression line indicates how strong the relationship of that particular variable is to the target `price`
-* Points aligned in columns indicates a grading system
+* Points aligned in columns indicates a grading system like `view` and `grade`.

 ### Geographic outliers
 ![graph1](./images/rural_east_markers.png)

 * Shows dispersion of houses within the dataset
-* Points on map to the east indicate homes where the mean price was 50% less then the aggreate to the west
+* Points on map to the east indicate homes where the mean price was 50% less then the main aggregate to the west

 ## Conclusions